acidstout/iq-block-country-lite/iq-block-country/readme.txt

 == Description ==

-iQ Block Country is a plugin that allows you to limit access to your website content.
+This plugin allows you to limit access to your website content.
 You can either allow or disallow visitors from defined countries to (parts of) your content.

 For instance if you have content that should be restricted to a limited set of countries you can do so.
 If you want to block rogue countries that cause issues like for instance hack attempts, spamming of your comments etc you can block them as well.